BitBagCommerce/SyliusImojePlugin/doc/installation.md

 **Note:** If you are running it on production, add the `-e prod` flag to this command.

-9. Synchronize the database
+9. Synchronize the database:

 ```
 bin/console doctrine:schema:update
 ```

-10. Add logging to your environment in {dev, prod, staging}/monolog.yaml
+10. Add logging to your environment in {dev, prod, staging}/monolog.yaml:

 ```yaml
 monolog: